MJXXGPF/EnCloak/README.md

 Use soot to transform the java or hadoop code into a data flow version.

 ### tests
 Benchmark test cases for the projects.
+Here is the test cases link: https://github.com/MJXXGPF/EnCloak/blob/master/tests/readme.md.

 ## How do I get set up?
 * Install JDK and SGX on your computer